Katy Perry: 2024–present: 143 and Blue Origin flight

 On April 14, 2025, she flew into space aboard Blue Origin NS-31, Blue Origin's eleventh crewed flight to space under the New Shepard program, along with Amanda Nguyen, Aisha Bowe, Kerianne Flynn, Gayle King, and Lauren Sánchez.
 It was the first all-female space flight since 1963.

 The flight event was widely criticized for various reasons, including assertions that it was a media ploy or PR stunt for Amazon.

-Later that month, Perry embarked on her fifth concert tour, the Lifetimes Tour, which is scheduled to end in December.
+Later that month, Perry embarked on her fifth concert tour, The Lifetimes Tour, which ended in December.
+The tour grossed more than $134 million from its 91 shows.